harishreddy0909/Task-Manager/README.md

 # Task-Manager
-A full-stack task management application built using React.js, Spring Boot, MySQL, and REST APIs.
+The Task Management System is a full-stack web application developed using React.js, Spring Boot, MySQL, and REST APIs.
+It allows users to create, update, track, and manage tasks through an intuitive and user-friendly interface.
+The application follows a separate frontend and backend architecture, with React.js handling the user interface, Spring Boot providing RESTful APIs and backend functionality, and MySQL managing persistent task data.
+The project also incorporates optimized data structures and caching techniques to improve application performance.